interlock/connect-handlebars/README.md

   * `recursive`: bool indicating if sub directories are searched (default: true)
   * `encoding`: String indicating the encoding to use (default: utf8)

+# Testing

+  npm test

+Specs for the Jasmine tests are in ./specs